 The more students read, the more they encounter unfamiliar terms.
 Quite often the context in which these new words are found gives children all of the clues they need to guess at the meaning.
 As students expand their vocabulary, they recognize more words by sight and reading speeds up.
 Students who continue to decode may benefit from overlearning sight words such as those on the Dolch List.

 If speed is still an issue, there may be an underlying problem, such as slow processing.
 Reading is a cognitively demanding task and holding so much information in mind while continuing to process text can exhaust children with slow processing.
 Strategy instruction may help, but it’s important that these students be allowed extra time to complete tasks that require extensive reading.

 English is full of silent letters and unexpected sounds.
 Often a student must simply memorize the spelling of a word in order to recognize its written form in the future.
 Mnemonic devices can be of assistance in this respect, as can repeatedly drilling vocabulary and taking a multi-sensory approach to learning.

 The latter entails hearing a word read aloud, seeing it in its written form and even incorporating a tactile aspect, such as typing the word at the same time.

-TIP: Learn how teaching kids touch typing skills can improve reading and spelling skills.
+TIP: Did you know teaching kids touch typing skills can improve reading and spelling skills?

 Another reason why English is not the easiest language for beginner readers is because of the lacking 1:1 correspondence in sounds to letters.
 In other words, there is more than one way to spell the same sound.